-This is an advanced setting that is explained in the Check-in Registration section.
+New in v8.5, this is an advanced setting that is explained in the Check-in Registration section.

 15 Regular Expression Filter

 This is an advanced setting that can be used to remove any special characters from the search string before using it to search the database.
 This would only be needed if your kiosks have a keyboard that can be used to enter special characters.